 SoFi Money is a cash management account that combines the liquidity of a checking account with the interest-earning potential of a high-yield savings account — sans fees or stringent requirements.
 Similar to other fintech cash management accounts, like Aspiration Spend & Save and Betterment Everyday, SoFi utilizes a network of partner banks to hold the funds deposited in SoFi Money.

 One characteristic that differentiates SoFi Money from competitors: It’s a single account, lacking the division between savings and checking common with some other cash management accounts.
-SoFi Money pays 0.25% APY on your entire balance; some competitors only pay an APY on the funds held in savings.
+SoFi Money pays 0.25% APY on your entire balance (as long as you have $500 or more in recurring monthly deposits); some competitors only pay an APY on the funds held in savings.

 SoFi Money sweeps your funds into accounts held at its partner banks, which provide Federal Deposit Insurance Corp.
 (FDIC) insurance on up to $1.5 million in deposits.
 However, it’s worth noting that the amount of FDIC insurance coverage can vary if you already have other assets in accounts at one or more of the partner banks.
 SoFi Money’s partner banks include: